 Well, single monitor situations are not usually such a fuss and the connections are just fine with no DPI issues.
 However, the only problem here is a side effect of the RDP (Remote Desktop Protocol) session.

-In case you are using the RDP with a computer in your office and once done you disconnect from the session.
-However, what happens is that the next day when you try to switch on the monitor it will still be actively displaying yesterday’s active session.
+In case you are using RDP on a computer in your office, once done, disconnect from the session.
+However, the next day, when you try to switch on the monitor, it will still display yesterday’s active session.
 The only resolution here is to log off from the PC.

 Getting the best RDP results with Multiple Monitors